wilhelm-lab/dlomix/README.md

 ## Developing DLOmix
-To install dlomix, along with the the tools needed to develop and run tests, run the following command in your virtualenv:
+To install dlomix, along with the tools needed to develop and run tests, run the following command in your virtualenv:
 ```bash
 $ pip install -e .[dev]
 ```